-ABOUT LASALLE COLLEGE OF THE ARTS

-Asia's leading tertiary institution in contemporary arts and design education and practice.
+ABOUT LASALLE COLLEGE OF THE ARTS Asia's leading contemporary arts and design institution.

 LASALLE College of the Arts offers 30 diploma, undergraduate and postgraduate programmes in fine arts, design communication, interior design, product design, film, animation, fashion, dance, music, theatre, arts management, arts pedagogy and practice, art therapy, Asian art histories and creative writing.

-LASALLE provides a nurturing, interdisciplinary learning environment to inspire the next generation of forwardlooking, globally engaged artists, designers and leaders of creative industries.
+LASALLE provides a nurturing, interdisciplinary learning environment to inspire the next generation of forward-looking, globally engaged artists, designers and leaders of creative industries.

 Its faculty is led by a community of award-winning artists, designers, educators and researchers, and their practice-led research sets LASALLE apart as an international centre of excellence.
+LASALLE is ranked within the top 151-200 institutions globally for art and design (QS World University Rankings 2021).

-Founded in 1984 by the late De La Salle Brother Joseph McNally - a visionary artist and educator - LASALLE is a non-profit private educational institution.
+Founded in 1984 by the late De La Salle Brother Joseph McNally - a visionary artist and educator -LASALLE is a non-profit private educational institution, with degree programmes validated by Goldsmiths, University of London.
 The College receives tuition grant support from Singapore's Ministry of Education.
-Its degree programmes are validated by Goldsmiths, University of London.
+It is set to become part of Singapore's new university of the arts, which is currently under development.

 CONTACT US

 For programme consultation or to schedule a guided campus tour, contact our Admissions Office.

 LASALLE College of the Arts 1 McNally Street Singapore 187940

 +65 6496 5111

 admissions@lasalle.edu.sg

 www.lasalle.edu.sg

 Monday - Friday, 9:30am - 5:30pm Closed on weekends and Public Holidays

 CONNECT WITH US

 f lasalle.sg

 @lasallesg

 @lasallesingapore

 lasallesingapore

 Partner Institution:

-Validity: 01/10/2019 - 30/9/2023 LASALLE College of the Arts is registered with the Committee for Private Education (CPE).
+LASALLE College of the Arts is registered with the Committee for Private Education (CPE).
 The Committee for Private Education is part of SkillsFuture Singapore (SSG).
 Registration No.: 199202950W Validity: 25/03/2019 - 24/03/2023